 Newark Wire Cloth Company

-Many buyers of straining products are familiar with the materials available on the market for test sieves and working sieves.
+Many buyers of straining products are familiar with the various materials available on the market for test sieves and working sieves.
 Brass, bronze, and stainless steel strainer sieves are among the most common.
 Out of the three, stainless steel straining has become the preferred choice for a number of reasons.
 Below is a good snapshot of the profile for this reliable metal material.

 Though brass alloys consistently held lower prices for the past five years, it is now significantly more expensive than stainless steel by the pound due to rising prices in copper.
 These price fluctuations have placed stainless steel on the map again for its affordability, which is good news for many manufacturers.
 Stainless steel straining, therefore, will be more cost-effective in 2018 than straining with brass sieves, and their purchasing prices are now lower at face value in the buying market.